-Just like for the real estate sector, the closer you are to Central and the affluent neighborhoods, the higher the medical fees are.
-When looking for healthcare practitioners, bear in mind that professionals working in Wan Chai, Causeway Bay or Tsim Sha Tsui for instance, can be 50 % less expensive.
+Just like for the real estate sector, the closer you are to Central and affluent neighborhoods, the higher the medical fees are.
+When looking for healthcare practitioners, bear in mind that professionals working in places such as Wan Chai, Causeway Bay or Tsim Sha Tsui can be 50% less expensive.

 4. Medical Tourism

 Health check-ups and dental care are generally poorly reimbursed by local and international health insurance policies.
 If you often travel in Southeast Asia, why not take advantage of your holiday in Thailand to have your annual check-ups and dental treatments done at much lower costs.
 Thailand is one of the world's best destinations for providing high-quality medical services at affordable prices.

 Giving birth at a private hospital in Hong Kong can easily cost more than HK$100,000.
 Several expat parents who do not have extensive maternity coverage have been opting for the "half-half" route.
 Pre-natal and post-natal care is provided by a private OBGYN or midwife (or both) and parents opt for a public hospital for the actual delivery.
 If you have an HKID Card, the cost for a delivery in a public hospital amounts to HK$50 for the admission fees and HK$100 per day all-inclusive, even the epidural.

 🔥 Exclusive offer: Save up to $8,000 now! 🔥